JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-api.md

 }
 ```

-Note: "numRelationshipCreateErrors" indicates the number of relationships that could not be created when one or both entities are not found or have been soft deleted.
+Note: `numRelationshipCreateErrors` indicates the number of relationships that could not be created when one or both entities are not found or have been soft deleted.

 ### Upload batch of entities and relationships